GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 animation frames, all while failing to load high quality game assets into the scene or exhibiting rendering artifacts.

-And of course, a site can just have some really lame animations 🙂
+And of course, a site can just have some really bad animations 🙂

 <img
 src="https://upload.wikimedia.org/wikipedia/commons/1/1c/Under-Construction-Bulldozer.gif"